-Higher rates of Stamp Duty Land Tax for Additional Dwellings will increase from 3% to 5% above the stHigher rates of Stamp Duty Land Tax for Additional Dwellings will increase from 3% to 5% above the standard residential rates from 31 October 2024.
-The higher rates apply to purchases of second homes, buy-to-let residential properties and companies purchasing residential property.
+Higher rates of Stamp Duty Land Tax for Additional Dwellings will increase from 3% to 5% above the standard residential rates from 31 October 2024.
+The higher rates apply to purchases of second homes, buyto-let residential properties and companies purchasing residential property.
 However, it will not apply to contracts exchanged prior to 31 October 2024.